 After the Independence of India from the British rule, on 15 August 1947, at the initiative of Maharana Bhupal Singh, the Mewar kingdom merged with the Indian union in 1949 along with other princely states of Rajasthan.

-You can buy more of my sunset landscape prints here.
+You can buy more of art prints here.

 Reviews